VoidLeech/Oblivion/README.md

 - Advancement Brute Forcer to grant advancements by name, regardless of the actual criteria defined.
 - Abstract System to provide additional resource packs.
 - Simple Registration of Potion Recipes, Compostability, and Furnace Fuel Time.
-- Simple sign registration
+- Mod-agnostic Sign Registration.
+- Mod-agnostic Boat Registration.
-- IShownInCreativeTab interface.
+- IShownInCreativeTab interface definition.

 ### F.A.Q.
 **Q: Can this be used in my modpack?**